cxxr/better-java/README.md

 (DI).
 Because Java strongly encourages OO design, to make testable software, you need to use DI.

 In Java, this is typically done with the [Spring Framework][spring].
-It has an XML configuration based wiring, and is still rather popular.
-It's important that you [don't overuse Spring][springso] because of its XML-based configuration format.
+It has a either code-based wiring or XML configuration-based wiring If you use the XML configuration, it's important that you [don't overuse Spring][springso] because of its XML-based configuration format.
 There should be absolutely no logic or control structures in XML.
 It should only inject dependencies.

 Good alternatives to using Spring is Google and Square's [Dagger][dagger] library or Google's [Guice][guice].
 They don't use Spring's XML